Are you a fan of pickled red onions? I am. Completely.

 First order of business — do you have a mandoline slicer?
 The one I have isn’t being made anymore, but I linked to one that I’d buy if I had to replace mine.

-I don’t use my mandoline a ton — maybe 2-3 times a month for when I make Marinated Cucumbers or Crispy Sweet Potato Chips.
+I don’t use my mandoline a ton — maybe 2-3 times a month for when I make Marinated Cucumbers or sweet potato chips.
 But it’s SO NICE to have things sliced ultra thin and even.
 Totally worth it to me.

 And now I’ll use it even more to make pickled red onions!